 VOLUME: Making Music In Aotearoa

-Volume: Making Music in Aotearoa, was first-ever major exhibition of New Zealand music.
+Volume: Making Music in Aotearoa, was first-ever major exhibition of Aotearoa music.
 A homegrown, hands-on, ears-on exhibition, Volume explored the soundtracks of our lives through vibrant and interactive displays.

 The exhibition is now closed, however, this page will serve as the online home while the Hall of Fame works on a permanent space to celebrate our rich music heritage.